fsjavier/trip-split/README.md

 ## Goals

-* Provide application to track expenses, escpecially for groups.
+* Provide an application to track expenses, escpecially for groups.
 * It should be intuitive, providing enough information on each step.
 * Should give the option, whenever is possible, to option move back to a previous step.
 * Should give the option to make changes if a mistake is made.